top of page

 Because it uses your own plasma, the risk of allergic reaction is extremely low.

-For many patients, the glow and texture improvement alone make it worthwhile.
+For many patients, the glow and texture improvement alone make PRP facial rejuvenation worthwhile.

 How Long Do PRP Results Last for Skin?